prakash27x/Remote-Command-Executor/readme.md

 .\server.exe
 ```

-Server starts listening on port **5500** and waits for client connections.
+The server starts listening on port **5500** and waits for incoming connections.
+**Multiple clients can connect at the same time, each handled in a separate thread.**

 ---